tud-hri/joan/docs/setup-on-tud-shared-hardware.md

 ## Reserving and sharing the TUD computers

 We have limited hardware at the TUD for you to work on.
 Please share the PCs fairly among your fellow students.
 You can coordinate through Slack (joan-forum, for example).
-Furthermore, you can reserve the computers through a shared calendar.
-Ask Timo Melman to add you to the calendar.
-Be nice to each other :-)